grafana/grafana-bench/docs/writing_pw_tests.md

 `process.env.PLAYWRIGHT_CHROMIUM_EXECUTABLE_PATH` is set in the docker image of bench.
 It refers to the chromium executable on the image itself, currently "/usr/bin/chromium".
 This is used because the playwright install command provided by playwright does not support alpine / musl.
 If you do not include this in your config your tests may not run.

+### Example Playwright config

+Below is an example usage of the environment variables in a playwright config.

 ```ts
 const pluginE2eAuth = `${dirname(require.resolve('@grafana/plugin-e2e'))}/auth`;